leucos/ansible-tuto/step-02/README.md

     host0.example.org | success | rc=0 >>
     DISTRIB_RELEASE=12.04

-# More facts
+# Many more facts

-Speaking about node facts, there is another really handy module (weirdly) called `setup`: it specializes in node's _facts_ gathering.
+That was easy.
+However, I would be quickly become cumbersome if we wanted more information (ip addresses, RAM size, etc...).
+The solution comes from another really handy module (weirdly) called `setup`: it specializes in node's _facts_ gathering.

 Try it out: